sandialabs/scot/docs/source/scotdocker.rst

 * **Mail** - Used as a reslient mechanism for importing data to SCOT (not enabled by default - See configuration section)
 * **Reflair** Similar to flair

-Docker-SCOT also runs the following ephemeral containers on demand or on startup:
+Docker-SCOT also includes the following ephemeral containers on demand:

 * **Docker-Utilities** - A container that can be built and run on demand for executing scripts against Mongo, Scot, Elastic, etc. For instance, if a user wants to run the restore_remote_db.pl script to restore the database for MongoDB from a remote source, they can do so by: